 Product launches are an important part of the product management life cycle, but it’s not the end of it.
 It’s critical to know how to market your product once it’s out there.

-Consider whether you want to launch the product in beta or wait until you’re sure about its success.
+Consider whether you want to launch the product in beta or wait until you know its success.
 Launching in the beta can be risky, but it might help you find issues others don’t know how to discover—and it will allow you to test different marketing strategies before your final launch.

 Next, be clear on who your target audience is and how you can reach them.
 Have a plan for getting your message out there and making sure people see it.